96%

 What you will study

-You will study a selection of core and optional modules.
+You will study a selection of core modules.
+Guided by your audition profile you will take either the Dissertation Project or Dance Company Dissertation Project.
 Each module is delivered differently depending on its content and focus of study.

 Modules